-It’s more likely than not that you will end up with at least one gift this season that you don’t want — and you’re in good company.
-Nearly $70 billion worth of holiday purchases are returned each year, according to research from Optoro.
-That’s more than 11 percent of the estimated $630 billion spent in total during the holidays.
+It’s more than likely that you’ll end up with at least one gift this season that you don’t want — and you’re in good company.
+Nearly $380 billion in merchandise is returned each year, according to research from Optoro, and a huge portion of that occurs around the holidays.
+Last year, $90 billion worth of holiday purchases were returned.

-Rather than letting these gifts gather dust in a closet, consider turning them into something useful, such as cash.
-Click through to see how you can make money off those unwanted gifts lying around your house.
+Rather than letting these gifts gather dust in a closet, consider turning them into something useful.
+A nice wad of cash is better than an ugly Christmas sweater, right?
+Keep reading to find out how to make money off those unwanted items lying around your house.

 Return Unwanted Gifts

-If you have an unwanted holiday gift, the first thing to do is see if you can return it.
+If you have an unwanted holiday gift, the first thing to do is check the retailer’s return policy.

 “If you are looking to get the most money back possible for unwanted gifts, your best bet is to return them,” said Paul Moyer from Saving Freak.
 “Places like Walmart, Target, Kohl’s and other [stores] will allow you to return items in exchange for a gift card.”

 If you do not have a receipt, many stores will exchange merchandise or issue a store credit based on the lowest selling price for the returned item — factoring in all promotions, discounts, offers, free items and coupons that might have applied.
 Keep in mind that once these considerations have been factored in, the value of your return might be substantially discounted.